Injuries from Rear-end Car Accidents in Delaware

 Contact our trusted auto accident attorneys today to schedule a free consultation

 The legal team at Silverman, McDonald & Friedman is proud to represent those who have been injured in an auto accident.
 We take the time to investigate your accident and fight for justice on your behalf.
-You are welcome to schedule a free consultation with one of our auto accident attorneys today when you call us at 302-888-2900 or fill out our contact form.
+You are welcome to schedule a free consultation with one of our auto accident attorneys today when you call us or fill out our contact form.
 We serve clients throughout Delaware from our offices in Newark, Wilmington and Seaford.